 We periodically review the level of officer severance benefits by analyzing our severance benefits as compared to competitive market severance and change-in-control practices as provided in surveys and information from third parties.
 Subsequent Severance Agreements may be different as a result of such reviews.

-Details regarding the severance benefits provided under the Severance Agreements and the potential value thereof are provided below at "-Potential Payments Upon Termination of Employment" in this "VIII.
-Executive Compensation."
+Details regarding the severance benefits provided under the Severance Agreements and the potential value thereof are provided below at "IV.
+Executive Compensation-Potential Payments Upon Termination of Employment."